 In the top markets on the LIOS radar for retiring overseas, you can save 50% to 80% (and more) on what you’d pay in the top U.S. retirement spots.

 Today we’ll take a look at some of these alternative retirement spots.
 But first, a couple of important notes…

-To make this data meaningful, we’re comparing apples to apples.
+To make this data meaningful, I’m comparing apples to apples.
 Or in this case, beachfront to beachfront… historic quarter to historic quarter… 100-square-meter two-bed unit to 100-square-meter two-bed unit.

 Texas vs. Colombia

-Austin is famous for its live music scene—and, in recent years, is emerging as a smart, innovative city.
+Austin is famous for its live music scene—and, in recent years, it has emerged as a smart, innovative city.
 Other attractions for retirees include its wide outdoor spaces and arts scene.

 If this is the kind of lifestyle you’re after, then take a look at Medellín, Colombia—a city that’s transformed itself over the past two decades and continues to push forward.
 In 2013, Medellín was named “Most Innovative City” in the world.
-Popular among expats for its spring-like weather year-round, it offers a healthy lifestyle with plenty of green space and the opportunity to spend more time outdoors.
-With dozens of museums and art galleries, botanical gardens, and a literary scene, Medellín is one of the most culturally-appealing cities I know south of the border.
+Popular among expats for its springlike weather year-round, it offers a healthy lifestyle with plenty of green space and the opportunity to spend more time outdoors.
+With dozens of museums and art galleries, botanical gardens, and a literary scene, Medellín is one of the most culturally appealing cities you’ll find south of the border.

-Cost to own in Austin, Texas: Average square-meter price in Downtown Austin is US$8,025.
-A luxury two-bed/two-bath condo of 117 square meters in a nice location, close to bars, restaurants, shopping, and parks is on the market for US$599,000.
+Over the past year, homes in Austin have risen by an average 35%.
+Average square-meter price in Downtown Austin is US$8,300.
+A luxury two-bed/two-bath condo of 140 square meters in a nice location, close to bars, restaurants, shopping, and parks is on the market for US$565,000.

 Florida vs. Brazil